 - The skill has a Stiffness/Stun/Knockback CC effect

-Must be used when a character is already in the floating state, reapplies Floating CC.
-Air smashes have a 100% chance to succeed.
+Must be used when a character is already in the floating state and reapplies Floating CC.
+Air smashes have a 100% chance of success.

 CC Protection is added to certain skills to completely block a CC effect when used at the correct time:

 - blocks incoming damage and CC from all angles